Sunday, February 19, 2012

 What was the first thing I looked at in Sky and Telescope when I was a youngun in the 1960s?
 The ads for Edmund, Cave, Unitron, Criterion and the rest, of course.
 After that, it was always “Amateur Astronomers,” S&T’s news column about the activities of, well, amateur astronomers, which frequently talked about the League.
 This was a pretty big deal in those simpler times.
 Me and my buddies in our little club, The Backyard Astronomy Society, often thought about sending THE MAGAZINE a news story about our doings, but that smacked of hubris.
 The BAS in “Amateur Astronomers” along with the League?
 No way!

 I’ve been fairly generous with my criticism of the Astronomical League in recent years.
 Maybe even overgenerous.
 Mostly my complaint is not about what it does, but that it should do more.
 A common theme at club meetings all over the country when it’s time to pay the club’s AL dues is “What does the League do for me?”
-The answers including the Observing Clubs, fighting light pollution, and youth development are all good ones, but the AL needs to do more to make itself an indispensible part of Joe and Jane Amateur’s life if it is to remain relevant.
+The answers including the Observing Clubs, fighting light pollution, and youth development are all good ones, but the AL needs to do more to make itself an indispensable part of Joe and Jane Amateur Astronomer’s life if it is to remain relevant.
 Maybe we oughta talk about that some Sunday.

 So it was that on the Tuesday afternoon before the convention began, Miss D. and I hit I-65 for the trip north.
 We didn’t feel like driving into the night, and our reservations at the Embassy Suites didn’t begin till check-in time Wednesday, anyway, so we would stop somewhere close to the Tennessee line.
 Which turned out to be the little burg of Enterprise, Alabama.
 Why there?
-It was just outside the ring of Huntsville traffic and we spotted a nice-looking Best Western Motel at the town’s exit.
+It was just outside the ring of Huntsville traffic, and we spotted a nice-looking Best Western Motel at the town’s exit.

 Nashville is for sure a big city, and in 2003 most of its Interstates were being worked on and were torn up, but even without GPS we didn’t have a lick of trouble finding the Airport Embassy Suites.
 It reminded me a lot of the one I’d stayed in in Anaheim, California back in the 1990s: older but nice, with the standard waterfall/fishpond and greenery in the lobby and a nice open space for FREE DRINKS AND HORS D'OEUVRES in the evening.
 Our suite was similarly nice: obviously older but well maintained, with an expansive view of the lights of Nashville in the distance.

 Checked into the hotel, it was time to check into the convention.
-The convention registration tables in the lobby were staffed by the uber friendly membership of the Barnard – Seyfert Astronomical Society, and let me say right here that these men and women were professional and efficient as well as friendly, and it was due to their hard work that ALCON 2003 ran like clockwork.
+The convention registration tables in the lobby were staffed by the uber friendly membership of the Barnard – Seyfert Astronomical Society and let me say right here that these men and women were professional and efficient as well as friendly, and it was due to their hard work that ALCON 2003 ran like clockwork.

 Where to after registration?
 ‘Twas too early for the free drinks and nibbles, so Unk naturally gravitated to the Dealers’ Room.
 There was plenty to see there; everybody from the Starry Night software people to Scott Roberts and Meade had a booth.
 The best thing was the people, the friends old and new we ran into and made right off the bat.
 There was editor extraordinaire Kelly Beatty from ‘Sky and Scope, BSAS President Mike Benson, ALPO Director Richard Schmude, and even our fellow Possum Swamper, Judy Anderson.
 Bill Burgess (Burgess Optical) and wife Tammy had a table and were showing a huge assortment of binoculars and a couple of sweet looking refractors.
 Finally, there was that other editor extraordinaire (and imaging guru) Richard Berry, who I hadn’t seen since the notorious TSP ’97.